Updated: Mar 15, 2022

 Atherosclerosis is named as such because it happens primarily in arteries and does not occur in veins.
+Interestingly, one of the only times it is seen in a vein is when a vein has been used as an artery for a coronary bypass.
 The prevailing theory in medicine is that high cholesterol, especially of the LDL variety, is what causes plaque build-up on the lining of an artery.
 Since cholesterol is distributed evenly throughout the blood, in both veins and arteries, and it is supposedly what causes arterial plaque, you would think that we would see atherosclerosis evenly in both.
 You would also think we would see atherosclerosis more evenly distributed in arteries as well.
 Since neither of these happen, there must be more to the story.
 Turns out elevated cholesterol is not the driving aspect of atherosclerosis.

 In my blog titled “Why LDL May Go Up on a Ketogenic/Carnivore Diet”, I discuss how higher cholesterol has actually been shown to have benefits when it comes to cardiovascular disease.
 Therefore, I will refer you there for that discussion.
 If it’s not cholesterol that clogs arteries, then what is it?
 And why do we only see it in arteries?
 Well, while LDL in the blood does not drive the formation of atherosclerosis, the answer to what does still lies within the blood.

 Of the components that make up our blood, about half of it is plasma.
 Nearly all of that plasma is actually water.
 This is very important because it turns out water has some pretty interesting properties given the right circumstances.
 Understanding these properties will help us understand the root of what causes atherosclerosis.